Responsible Gaming in Canada

 Helpful Resources for Gamblers

-This organization has existed for decades.
-There is a branch for every type of addiction, including drugs and alcohol.
+This organization has a branch for every type of addiction, including drugs and alcohol.
 There are groups that meet up all over the world to combat disorders.
-The only requirement these groups stipulate is that you want to quit gambling.
-There is a twelve-step program that outlines a plan to aid problem gamblers in recovery as well as a commitment to not return to past behaviors.
+There is a twelve-step program that outlines a plan to aid problem gamblers in recovery, as well as a commitment to not return to past behaviours.
+You can reach out to Gamblers Anonymous by phone: 1-855-222-5542.

-Now known as Gambling, Gaming, and Technology Use, this organization is located in Toronto.
-It forms part of the Provincial System Support Program at the Centre for Addiction and Mental Health (CAMH).
+Known before as Problem Gambling, this organization is located in Toronto and forms part of the Provincial System Support Program at the Centre for Addiction and Mental Health (CAMH).
 You can access a variety of information about problem gambling to increase your knowledge and understanding of the addiction.

-In every Canadian province you can find a help center for gambling addicts.
-Below, you’ll find a list of local institutions that you can reach any moment.
+In every Canadian province, you can find a help center for gambling addicts.
+Below, you’ll find a list of local institutions that you can reach at any moment.

 Call +1-866-332-2322